Urue-Offong/Oruko: Kingship

 Ancient Urue-Offong/Oruko were governed by each Family head who settles every family issues among the family.
 And this family head in turns represent each family in the Village traditional court, and in turns a Village Head (Offong) is being chosen which is rotatory in the Village Court to represent their Village in the community setting.

 Today Traditionally, the Urue Offong people have one king that rules over the land.
 He is known as the Ahta Oro.
 The Ahta has all the Ofong (Ivong or Ifong) afaha and the paramount rulers as members of his traditional rulers council.
 Some high chiefs (for example, Ikpoto, Akpaha and Okete Okete) are also recognized by the Ahta's council.

 The President-General of the Oron Union worldwide is regarded as the administrative head of the Oron nation and second-in-command at the Ahta's traditional rulers council.

 Prominent People

+Professor Okon Edet Uya.
+(12 June 1947 – 17 April 2014) was briefly the chairman of the National Electoral Commission of Nigeria (NECON), appointed by President Ibrahim Babangida after the presidential elections of the 12 June 1993 had been annulled and the previous chairman, Humphrey Nwosu, dismissed.
+Uya was of Oron origins.
+He spent six years as a senior official in Nigeria's diplomatic corps, serving as Nigeria's ambassador in Argentina, Peru, Paraguay and Chile.
+When a professor of history at the University of Calabar, Uya was appointed to conduct a new presidential poll after the annulment of the 12 June 1993 election.

 Sir (Ambassador) Etim Jack Okpoyo (First Deputy Governor of Akwa Ibom State, Engineer, businessman and politician).